Common Tour Questions

 Nights the aurora has been out and active: Every single night the aurora has been out when we were there, regardless of the solar cycles.

 What’s the catch?
 Cloud Cover.
-The aurora could be active but the clouds can block some or all of the view.
+The aurora could be active, but the clouds can block some or all of the view.

 We have done eight trips (seven nights each) = 56 Nights.
-Out of the 56 nights we have lost five.
+Out of the 56 nights, we have lost five.

-Five of the eight tours we had no cloud cover.
+Five of the eight tours had no cloud cover.
 One of the eight tours we lost one night.
 Two of the eight trips we lost two nights.

 So every night you have a 92% chance of success.
 That’s every night.
 So you should see the northern lights several times each trip.